genenetwork/gn-docs/api/alternative-API-structure.md

 		- genotypes
 		- dataset
 			- dataset_info
+   			- versions (?)
 				- trait
 					- trait_info
 					- trait_data
 					- trait_qtl
 				- whole-dataset_data_matrix
 				- whole-dataset_qtl_matrix

-### URL construction
+## URL construction
-It should be unnecessary to include the class terms 'species', 'genotypes', 'datasets' etc. in the URL.
+It should be unnecessary to include the class terms 'species', 'populations', 'datasets' etc. in the URL.
 These levels should be implicit in the nesting structure.

 If used, these can refer to a listing of all available options.